 “[HVAC systems are] transitioning from a nice-to-have feature into a system that is critical to the overall vehicle,” he says.
-In addition to providing heating and cooling to keep operators comfortable, these systems are now being tasked with cooling and heating vehicle batteries and motors, chargers and other electronics.
+In addition to providing heating and cooling to keep operators comfortable, these systems are now being tasked with heating and cooling vehicle batteries and motors, chargers and other electronics.

 Chillers and EXVs (electronic expansion valve), as well as other components not traditionally found on HVAC systems, are now being utilized which Jun says is adding complexity.
 Power demands placed on HVAC systems are also going up, creating further design complexity for manufacturers.

 Additionally, efficiency is becoming ever more critical.
 “We no longer have waste heat from the engine to heat the vehicle; we have to either find that heat somewhere—using a heat pump system—or we have to make it with an electric heater which is not very efficient,” he says.

 Heat pumps are becoming the gold standard for efficiency in electric vehicles he notes.
 They operate somewhat like a reverse air conditioner as it looks for heat in the environment to bring into the operator cab instead of putting waste heat from the engine into the cab.
 Jun says this is a more efficient method and uses less battery power.
 “The clever thing we're doing on heat pump systems now is not just finding heat from outside but we've got waste heat from the motors, batteries [and] electronics we’re capturing and bringing into the cab.”